 When it comes to making the most out of your smartphone or tablet, it’s all about having the right apps.
-Whether you like to use your phone for business, studying, or for winding down after a long day, there are tons of apps being developed each and every year that are designed to be bigger, better and more exciting than anything that’s come before.
+Whether you like to use your phone for business, studying, or for winding down after a long day, there arethere are tons of Mobile apps being developed each and every year, be it Hybrid or a custom app.
+These are designed to be bigger, better and more exciting than anything that’s come before.

 Just when you thought you’d seen it all, app developers saw 2017 as an opportunity to break boundaries, and change the game.
 We saw a whole new take on apps - from productivity aids and personal assistants becoming more and more useful, to a new range of addictive games that we just couldn't put down.
 Here, we’ve rounded up just a handful of the best apps from the past year.